cmharlow/rialto-wiki/Loading-data-into-Vitro:-Jena-tdbloader.md

 1. Ensure your user account has write access to all files in `/path/to/vitro/tdbContentModels/`
 1. Run tdbloader:
     `tdbloader --loc /path/to/vitro/tdbContentModels /path/to/vivo/agents/*.nq`
+1. Restart Tomcat (apparently this is needed because `tdbloader` is writing to TDB underneath Vitro?)
 1. Via the Vitro UI, recompute inferences.
 1. Via the Vitro UI, rebuild the search index.